 - McGowan, A., 2014.
 Interdisciplinary Interactions During R&D and Early Design of Large Engineered Systems (W. Baker, co-chair).
 Currently, Senior Engineer, NASA Langley.

-- Kwang Jae Lee, 2014.
+- Lee, K., J., 2014.
 Optimal System Design with Geometric Considerations.
 Currently, Research Engineer, Samsung Corporation.

-- A. Emrah Bayrak, 2014.
+- Bayrak, A. Emrah, 2015.
 Topology Considerations in Hybrid Electric Vehicle Powertrain Architecture Design.
-Currently, Post-Doctoral Research Fellow, Mechanical Engineering, University of Michigan
+Currently, Post-Doctoral Research Fellow, Mechanical Engineering, University of Michigan.

 Master Of Science Theses